jonycodes/ToDo/README.md

 ToDo app with Angular and Angular ui router

+No database needed!
+HTML5 localstorage was used

-For more ToDo app with Angular download v1.0 from Realeases
+For ToDo app with Angular download v1.0 from Realeases

 Download Modules using:

-npm install; bower install s
+npm install; bower install